MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 Sample value for this node to enable this policy:
 1

-Disabling the policy will not turn off the encryption on the storage card.
+Disabling the policy won't turn off the encryption on the storage card.
 But will stop prompting the user to turn it on.
 <!-- Device-RequireStorageCardEncryption-Description-End -->

 <!-- Device-RequireStorageCardEncryption-Editable-Begin -->